Top 40 High-Yield Blue-Chip UK Stocks: Spring 2023

 British American Tobacco has a forecast yield of 8.3%, which is good because it’s one of the larger holdings in my portfolio.

-As for tobacco stocks, British American Tobacco has done an amazing job of scaling up its post-cigarette brands Vuse and Glo, and they are on schedule to break even in 2024.
-And with momentum building in its post-nicotine ventures, including vaccine production and cannabis-derived products, the future could be bright for this company (although I expect a change of name at some point).
+I own BAT because it has done an amazing job of scaling up its post-cigarette brands Vuse and Glo, and they are on schedule to break even in 2024.
+With momentum building in its post-nicotine ventures, including vaccine production and cannabis-derived products, the future could be bright for this company (although I expect a change of name at some point).

 The UK is one of the most attractive dividend-focused stock markets on the planet